TREEcg/paper-materializable-interfaces/content/sota.md

 {:#sota}

 Hartig et al. looked into Link Traversal Query Processing by [following the HTTP identifiers it encounters in the triples of Linked Data documents](cite:cites hartig2009executing).
-While this works, as also implemented [in Comunica](https://comunica.dev/research/link_traversal/) [](cite:cites taelman_iswc_resources_comunica_2018), it goes too slow for live Web applications in practise, as these data interfaces are not optimized for querying.
+While this works, as also implemented [in Comunica](https://comunica.dev/research/link_traversal/) [](cite:cites taelman_iswc_resources_comunica_2018), it goes too slow for live Web applications in practice, as these data interfaces are not optimized for querying.
 In our work, we will look into more directed link traversal, by making the data publishing include explicit hypermedia controls into their results.

 <!--